YMCA of Greenville Diversity & Inclusion Statement

 The Y is made up of people of all ages and from every walk of life working side by side to strengthen communities.
 Together we work to ensure everyone, regardless of race, gender, income, faith, sexual orientation or cultural background has the opportunity to live life to its fullest.

-The Y is a force for building bridges among all people as we share the values of caring, honesty, respect, responsibility, and faith.
+The Y is a catalyst for building bridges among all people as we share the values of caring, honesty, respect, responsibility, and faith.

 At the Y, ensuring that Y staff, volunteers, members, and community stakeholders know and represent the community is vital to organizational success and advancing the Y’s cause of strengthening community.
 When we practice inclusion, we address our society’s trends and remain relevant to them while we remain true to the YMCA mission, goals, and values.